artluai/spoolcast/RENDER_RULES.md

 ## Canonical Render Inputs

 The renderer should read:
-- current generated preview-data file
+- the current generated preview-data file
+- the current scene manifest
-- current local media
+- the current preprocessor frame folders
-- current audio metadata
+- the current audio metadata

 It must not read:
 - stale review-board HTML
 - stale deleted preview-data files
 - removed legacy columns
+- raw scene PNGs directly (reveal is the preprocessor's job — see `PREPROCESSOR_RULES.md`)

 ## Required Render Behavior

 The preview should:
-- use real video backgrounds when available
-- use image backgrounds when video is not available
+- play each chunk's preprocessor frame sequence synced to its narration audio
+- hold the final frame for the remainder of the chunk after the reveal completes
+- advance to the next chunk's frame sequence on chunk change
-- use full scene/chapter audio correctly
+- use full session audio correctly
 - remove debug text from frame
-- reflect the current shot list exactly
+- reflect the current shot list and session config exactly

 ## Preview-Data Schema

-Generated preview-data for each beat must contain:
-- `shot`
-- `chapter`
-- `durationSeconds`
-- `durationFrames`
-- `script`
-- `beat`
-- `background`
-- `movement`
-- `camera`
-- `toneJob`

-Required `background` child fields:
-- `kind` (`image` or `video`)
-- `src`
-- `aspectRatio`
-- `isVertical`
-- `previewSrc` (optional)

-Optional audio fields:
-- `audioSrc`
-- `audioStartSeconds`
-- `audioEndSeconds`

-## Background Run Schema

-Adjacent beats using the same background should be grouped into one run.

-Each background run must contain:
-- `runId`
-- `backgroundSrc`
-- `startBeatIndex`
-- `endBeatIndex`
-- `startFrame`
-- `endFrame`
-- `cameraMode`

-The run is the unit of background playback and background motion.
+Generated preview-data for each session must contain:
+- `sessionId`
+- `fps`
+- `chunks` — ordered array of chunk objects

+Each chunk object must contain:
+- `chunkId`
+- `beats` — array of shot ids that fall under this chunk
+- `framesDir` — path to the preprocessor output folder for this chunk
+- `frameCount`
+- `revealDurationSeconds`
+- `chunkDurationSeconds` — total time this chunk occupies in the timeline
+- `startFrame` — global frame index at which this chunk begins
+- `endFrame` — global frame index at which this chunk ends
+- `narrationAudioSrc` — path to the audio used for this chunk
+- `narrationStartSeconds` — offset into `narrationAudioSrc`
+- `narrationEndSeconds`

+Optional per-chunk fields:
+- `cameraMotion` — optional light motion applied on top of the frame playback (see Motion Mapping below)
+- `holdFrameIndex` — which frame to hold after reveal completes (default: last frame)

+## Chunk Timeline Rule

+The chunk is the unit of timeline scheduling.

+- frames within a chunk come from the preprocessor, nothing else
+- chunk boundaries align with chunk changes in the shot list
+- adjacent chunks using the same illustration should be represented as one chunk in the shot list first, not stitched at render time

+## Reveal Rule

+The reveal animation is owned entirely by the preprocessor.

+The renderer must:
+- play the PNG sequence as-is
+- hold the final frame after the sequence completes
+- not re-time the sequence
+- not apply fade, scale, or blur on top

+If a different reveal is needed, update the session config and rerun the preprocessor.

 ## Background Rules

+The illustrated scene is the only visual layer.

+If the session switches to the alternate stock/sourced mode (see `ASSET_RULES.md`):
-Backgrounds are the only visual layer.
+- backgrounds are still the only visual layer

-If adjacent beats use the same background:
-- treat them as one continuous background run
-- do not restart the media
-- do not restart the camera move

-One reused background run should feel like one shot.

-If the source media is vertical:
-- render it as a full-height background
+- vertical source media must be rendered as full-height backgrounds
-- do not turn it into a floating element
+- adjacent beats that share a background should be grouped into one chunk upstream, not stitched at render time

 ## Removed Columns Rule